 Bundeskanzler / Bundeskanzlerin

-The German office of chancellor is similar to that of a prime minister in other parliamentary systems of government.
+The German office of chancellor is similar to that of a prime minister in the UK and in other parliamentary systems of government.
 The chancellor is chosen by the members of the Bundestag following a national election.

 - President (Bundespräsident): Joachim Gauck (sworn in on March 18, 2012), Christian Wulff (June 2010-Feb.
 17, 2012*), Horst Köhler (2004-2010)